MatteoGalletta/university/3104 Artificial Intelligence/studying/Teoria.md

 ### 7. Logical Agents
 Instead of working with states and having `code` to define the actions, now we use logic.
 We use a Knowledge Base (KB), which is a set of sentences.
-The knowledge base contains sentences that can either be axioms (that taken for granted) or derived (from other sentences).
+The knowledge base contains sentences that can either be axioms (taken for granted) or derived (from other sentences).
 It's possibile to interact with the knowledge base with two operations:
 - `TELL`: a way to add a sentence
 - `ASK`: a way to query what is known.